goanywhere/rex/README.md

 Web.*go*
 ======

-*Web* is a powerful starter kit for modular web applications/services in Golang.
+Web.*go* is a powerful starter kit for modular web applications/services in Golang.

 ## NOTE